 4. Shipping & pickup

-Right now, as we’re working from home, pickup is at Lia’s (the owner’s) home in downtown Ottawa.
-The nearest major intersection is Bronson and Laurier, but you’ll receive a message from Lia when you place your order.
+Right now, as we’re working from home, pickup is at Lia’s (the owner’s) home in Gloucester (in the east end of Ottawa).
+The nearest major intersection is Montreal Road & Ogilvie Road, but you’ll receive a message with details from Lia when you place your order.
 From there, we’ll find a pickup time that works for everyone involved.

 Usual shipping is about 5-7 business days during most of the year and about 12-14 business days during the holiday months.
 (We give these numbers so that you’re not disappointed in case Canada Post is slow for some reason.
 But some of our customers report receiving their items sooner.)